Articles & Databases Search Results

 X

 Mass shootings are violent incidents involving the use of firearms to kill or injure multiple people.
-There is no standard definition of what number of victims constitutes a "mass" shooting, but in a 2015 report, the Congressional Research Service defined such incidents as having at least four victims (not counting the shooter or shooters themselves, in the event that they are injured or killed).
-Though mass shootings occur all over the world, the United States has seen them happen with greater frequency than might otherwise be expected from a nation with its level of prosperity and political stability.
-Outside of the United States, mass shootings tend to be associated with political or civil unrest, or disputes between religious and ethnic groups.
-Within the United States, the subject of mass shootings inspires strong debates about gun control, the effects of violence in the media, mental health, and the Second Amendment of the US Constitution, which protects the right to bear arms.
+There is no standard definition of what number of victims constitutes a "mass" shooting, but in a 2015 report, the US Congressional Research Service defined such incidents as having at least four victims (not counting the shooter or shooters themselves, in the event that they are injured or killed).
+This threshold is followed by most outlets, although some count only deaths while others include both those killed and wounded as victims.
+Common use of the term also usually excludes combat between established military or paramilitary groups.

 RESEARCH STARTER